 The bite reflects the state of the base of the skull, a strategically important area through which numerous nerves and vessels pass.
-If this area is free and accurate, then the brain is well supplied with blood.
-The impulses from the brain pass correctly and confidently regulate the work of the whole body.

-- The teeth grow crowded together, closely:
+- The teeth grow crowded together with proper biting

 Underbite in toddlers happens when:

-- A distal – overdeveloped upper jaw or underdeveloped lower jaw;
+- A distal – overdeveloped upper jaw or underdeveloped lower jaw

-- Mesial – lower jaw pushed forward;
+- Mesial – lower jaw pushed forward

-- deep – the upper teeth overlap the lower teeth by more than half their length;
+- Deep – the upper teeth overlap the lower teeth by more than half their length

-- Open – most of the teeth of the upper and lower jaw are not closed;
+- Open – most of the teeth of the upper and lower jaw are not closed

-- Cross – one-sided underdevelopment of the upper or lower dentition;
+- Cross – one-sided underdevelopment of the upper or lower dentition

-- Associated with dystopia (for example, canines) – the teeth are not in their place in the dentition (above, below or side).
+- Associated with dystopia (for example, canines) – the teeth are not in their place in the dentition (above, below, or side).